 These minerals can build up and form crystals in the bladder or kidneys that often cause pain in the pelvis or lower back.
 Stones may also cause the urine to change color, often turning it pink or reddish with blood.

 Some stones do not require treatment, but passing them can be painful.
-At other times, a doctor may recommend medications to break up stones or surgery to remove them.
+Sometimes, a doctor may recommend medications to break up stones or surgery to remove them.

 11. Ectopic pregnancy

-A woman may feel very sharp pain, and cramps in her pelvis, which are usually focused on one side.
+A person may feel a very sharp pain and cramps in their pelvis, which are usually focused on one side.
 Other symptoms include nausea, vaginal bleeding, and dizziness.

-Anyone who suspects that they have an ectopic pregnancy should seek immediate medical care, as this is a life-threatening condition.
+Anyone who suspects an ectopic pregnancy should seek immediate medical care, as this is a life threatening condition.

 12. Pelvic adhesions

-An adhesion is scar tissue that occurs inside the body and connects two tissues that should not be connected.
-This may result in pain, as the body struggles to adapt to the adhesion
+An adhesion is scar tissue that occurs inside the body and joins two tissues that should not connect.
+This may result in pain as the body struggles to adapt to the adhesion.

-A doctor may recommend some minimally invasive surgeries to help reduce adhesions and relieve symptoms.
+A doctor may recommend minimally invasive surgery to help reduce adhesions and relieve symptoms.

 13. Ovarian cysts

 Ovarian cysts occur when the ovaries fail to release an egg.
-The follicle holding the egg may not open completely to release the egg, or it may become clogged with fluid.
+The follicle holding the egg may not open entirely or become clogged with fluid.

 When this happens, a growth called a cyst forms in the area, which may cause bloating, pressure, or pelvic pain on the side of the body with the cyst.

-As the ACOG explain, most cysts are noncancerous.
-In many cases, ovarian cysts go away on their own.
-In some cases, a cyst may bleed or burst, which can cause sharp, severe pain in the pelvis and may require medical treatment.
+According to the American College of Obstetricians and Gynecologists, most cysts are noncancerous, and most go away on their own.
+However, sometimes, a cyst may bleed or burst, which can cause sharp, severe pain in the pelvis and may require medical treatment.